 10. You’ll understand how to put all of the pieces together

-One of my favorite parts of teaching Bluebeam Revu training courses is the fact that I can show how all of the aspects of the program fit together and relate to each other.
-The course is designed to highlight specific features, such as the Markups List and Profiles, and then show how all these features work together within the program.
-Although it may be easy to learn about individual features like the Tool Chest and Markup Tools on your own, the challenge Bluebeam Revu training alleviates is using these tools with efficiency.
-Once you understand how these tools relate to each other, you can begin using them with the ease Revu is known for and increase your productivity.
+One of my favorite parts of teaching Bluebeam Revu training courses is that I can show how all the aspects of the program fit together.
+The course is designed to highlight specific features, such as the Markups List and Profiles, and show how they work together.
+Although it may be easy to learn about individual features like the Tool Chest and Markup Tools on your own, a training class can help you use them with the greatest efficiency.
+Once you understand how these tools relate to each other, you can begin using them with ease and increase your productivity.

 Tip: The profile you are in will not only affect the set up of the toolbars and panels, but it will also change the Tool Sets available to.
 Switch between the different preloaded profiles to find the tool set you need – or make your own!

 If you have any comments, questions or suggestions, please use the comment section on the bottom of this page, and don’t forget to subscribe to our blog to get more Bluebeam tips & tricks directly in your inbox!

 Lauren Hecker is a Bluebeam Certified Instructor and teaches Onsite Bluebeam Certified Courses, virtual Bluebeam Basics and Advanced courses, and custom onsite or virtual courses.
 To see her next open enrollment course, please visit our calendar.
 To schedule an onsite or custom course, please contact us!

 Submit a Comment

 Subscribe To Our Newsletter

 Join our mailing list to receive the latest news and updates from our team.